Thursday, May 9, 2013

 My lesson in poetry quickly turned into a lesson on correctly pronouncing the word "beach."

-This summer I got the opportunity to travel to the Visayas, the group of islands in the center of the Philippines.
+This summer I had the opportunity to travel to the Visayas, the group of islands in the center of the Philippines.
 The trip was hot.
 It was humid.
 And it unfolded some of the most spectacular and stunning places I've ever seen.
-It's amazing how quickly everything can be forgotten starring out at the vastness of the sea.
+It's amazing how quickly everything can be forgotten staring out at the vastness of the sea.
 It was the perfect remedy for the stress building up around the end of school.

 From Dumaguete to Siquijor to Bohol.
 I was on a mission to find the most beautiful beach.
 Why did I think it would be a challenge?
 Everywhere we went offered a different experience and unique atmosphere.